Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/2-Digital_Signatures_Basic/Digital_Signatures_Basic_slides.md

 Key derivation allows one to derive (virtually limitless) child keys from one "parent".

 Derivations can either be "hard" or "soft".

+Intuition:
+I have a bunch of things,
+Hard derivation: and I need to be able to track them.
+Soft derivation: and others need to be able to track them (not necessarily to me, but to a common origin).

 ---